AnessZurba/zoom-batch-downloader/README.md

 **Recommended for admins/owners of paid Zoom accounts.** The app creation process is straightforward, and the authentication process is seamless once you provide the credentials to the script.

-In this app, the app creator and user are always one and the same.
+With this app type, the app creator and user are always one and the same.
 The credentials can be used to access data within the account they were created in.

-This app type can only be an account-level app.
+This app type can only be used for an account-level app - thus the recommendation above.

 ### OAuth App (Advanced)